-(a) Any overview and scrutiny committee may scrutinise and review decisions made or actions taken in connection with the discharge of any and it is the duty of those persons to attend if so required.

-Council functions within its terms of reference.
+(a) Any overview and scrutiny committee may scrutinise and review decisions made or actions taken in connection with the discharge of any Council functions within its terms of reference.
 As well as reviewing documentation, in fulfilling the scrutiny role, it may require any member of the Executive, the Head of Paid Service, any Director, Head of Service and/or any other appropriate senior officer to attend before it to explain in relation to matters within their remit:

-- any particular decision, future decision as set out in the Forward Plan or series of decisions; - (ii) the extent to which the actions taken implement Council policy; and/or - (iii) their performance.
+- (i) any particular decision, future decision as set out in the Forward Plan or series of decisions; - (ii) the extent to which the actions taken implement Council policy; and/or - (iii) their performance.